open5e/open5e/source/monsters/tome-of-beasts/A/chained-angel.rst

-**Fallen Glory (Recharge 5-6).** All creatures within 50 feet of the chained angel and in its line of sight take 19 (3d12) radiant damage and are knocked prone, or take half damage and aren’t knocked prone with a successful DC 15 Strength saving throw.
+**Fallen Glory (Recharge 5-6).** All creatures within 50 feet of the chained angel and in its line of sight take 19 (3d12) radiant damage and are knocked :ref:`srd:prone`, or take half damage and aren’t knocked prone with a successful DC 15 Strength saving throw.